LSmyrnaios/PublicationsRetriever/README.md

 ## Example
 You can check the functionality of **DocUrlsRetriever** by running an example.<br/>
 Type **`./runExample.sh`** in the terminal and hit `ENTER`.<br/>
-This script will run the following commands:<br/>
+This script will run the following commands:
 - **`mvn clean install`**: Does a clean install.
 - **`rm -rf example/sample_output/*`**: Removes any previous example-results.
 - **``cd target &&